-Facing A 10-Million-Tonne Shortage Of Salt
+Facing A 10-Million-Tons Shortage Of Salt

 According to exporters, the yearly global demand for quality salt is roughly 270 million tonnes.
 China alone requires far over 60 million tonnes and, although being a major producer, faces a 10-million-tonne shortfall.
 If Pakistan can merely fulfill the Chinese gap, which it easily can due to its geographical vicinity, the country’s export figure can be quadrupled.

-Administrative Hurdles Faced By Salt Exporters
+Administrative Hurdles Faced By Himalayan Salt Exporters

 Despite these impressive production rates and remarkable resources, the country has yet to fully realize its salt potential, notably in the export industry.
 In 2017, the Netherlands topped the exporters’ list with $280 million, followed by Belgium in tenth place with $85 million.
 Pakistan was classified as an emerging market with $50 million in exports.
-A hazy trade policy on Himalayan pink salt production has put the Pink Salt Supplier Pakistan on a rocky trade road, where they confront stiff administrative difficulties in business, although having the ability to enhance the commodity’s export globally.
+A hazy trade policy on Himalayan pink salt production has put the Himalayan Salt Exporters of Pakistan on a rocky trade road, where they confront stiff administrative difficulties in business, although having the ability to enhance the commodity’s export globally.
 In terms of salt exports, all mines that are now in operation were built before Pakistan was formed.
 They have mostly lost touch with the shifting global market realities.
 Colored, particularly dark-colored, salt gadgets for home decor are presently in high demand.